AFICRECY/SVG-Logo-Maker/README.md

 Watch Functionality Video:

 This web application is a SVG Logo Creator which can be accessed through a user’s terminal (command-line).
 All a user would need to input into the command line (once inside the correct file), they can enter “node index.js” and are prompted with questions which will lead them to a rendered SVG Logo, through the SVG Logo Extension in the example folder, which includes all of the users specifications.
+SVG files can be used in a variety of ways, from website logos to printed materials.
+They can also be animated or interactive, making them a great choice for logos that need to be dynamic or engaging.

 SVG is a markup language based on XML that enables the creation of vector graphics.
 SVG files can display these vector graphics at any scale, while bitmap images require larger files for images that are scaled up, as more pixels require more file space.
 This is advantageous for websites because smaller files load faster in browsers, leading to improved page performance.